Dcycle-by-WUM/technical-assessment/README.md

 ```

 **Requirements:**
-- Implement the algorithm described in the challenge details
+- Create a strategic implementation plan for the algorithm across multiple services
-- Ensure your solution handles all edge cases
+- Develop scaling considerations for handling growing data volumes and traffic patterns
-- Optimize for both time and space complexity
+- Design a testing strategy that encompasses unit, integration, and system-level validation
-- Write comprehensive tests for your implementation
+- Outline monitoring and observability requirements for production deployment
-- Document your approach and any trade-offs made
+- Document architectural decisions, trade-offs, and risk mitigation strategies

 **Evaluation Criteria:**
-- Correctness of implementation
+- System-level architectural thinking
-- Algorithm efficiency
+- Strategic approach to algorithm scaling and optimization
-- Code organization and readability
+- Cross-functional considerations (DevOps, SRE, Data Science)
-- Test coverage
+- Risk identification and mitigation planning
-- Documentation quality
+- Alignment of technical solutions with business objectives

-### 3. Infrastructure Fix Challenge
+### 3. Enterprise Infrastructure Architecture

 **Location:** `/infrastructure-fix`

-**Objective:** Troubleshoot and fix issues in a CDK application that has misconfigured DynamoDB-Lambda connections and permission problems.
+**Objective:** Design and document a comprehensive infrastructure strategy for a CDK application with DynamoDB and Lambda, focusing on enterprise-grade reliability, security, and operational excellence.

 **Setup:**
 ```bash